ttaubert/octoblog/source/_posts/2016-09-30-tls-version-intolerance.markdown

 This a very high number and would affect way too many people.
 Alas, with TLS 1.3 we have only limited downgrade protection for forward-secure cipher suites.
-And that is assuming that most servers either support TLS 1.3 or update their 1.2 implementations.
-TLS_FALLBACK_SCSV, if supported by the server, will help as long as there are no attacks tempering with the list of cipher suites.
+And that is assuming that most servers either support TLS 1.3 or update their 1.2 implementations. `TLS_FALLBACK_SCSV`, if supported by the server, will help as long as there are no attacks tampering with the list of cipher suites.

 The TLS working group has been thinking about how to handle intolerance without